noahehall/theBookOfNoah/0current/apidesign.md

   - security
     - use SSL everywhere
+      - encrypt communication between parties
+      - inhibit eavesdropping/impersonation if authentication credentials are hijacked
+      - enables use of access tokens instead of having to sign each API request
     - token based authentication
     - oauth2 in case delegation is required
+    - use HARD errors
+      - e.g. a client requests a non secure version of an API endpoint
+        - an automatic redirect to the SSL version could leak request params over the unencrypted endpoint

 # human-centered api design
   - api design approach that explores the needs, wants and wishes of users and other stakeholders to create API products that fit their needs